 - CIT 596 Algorithms & Computation

 It is recommended that students take the core courses in sequential order.
 That said, students do not need special permission to take courses out of sequence so long as prerequisites and corequisites are followed.
 Note that new students must take CIT 591 in their first semester and students must complete four of the core courses before registering for electives.

 MCIT Online students must complete four graduate-level electives.
 MCIT Online is still in the process of developing new electives.
-Additional elective courses planned for development include: Artificial Intelligence, Blockchain and more.
+Students must pass and complete four of the core courses before registering for electives.

 Courses are offered in the spring (January to May), summer (May to August), and fall (August to December), and the summer semester is optional.
 New cohorts start in fall and spring semesters.
 View a few sample course plans here.

 Students may enroll in the MCIT Online program on a part-time or full-time basis.
 Students are allowed a maximum of seven years to complete the MCIT degree program.